Design Others Q&A

 (A) Drawings

-• (ii) If an article, to which a design relates, can change its shape in use or a portion of the article is releasable or deployed in use, it may be necessary to submit a view showing the article in its changed state.
+• (ii) If an article, to which a design relates, can change its shape in use or a portion of the article is releasable or deployed in use, it may be necessary to submit a view showing the article in its changed state without introducing new matter.
 For example, if an article, to which a design relates, is a container with a removable lid, a bottom view of the lid and a top view of the container body may have to be submitted.

 2. The above views should be submitted upon the filing of a design application.
 It might not be allowed to submit the same in a later stage.